cseanburns/personal_knowledge_mgmt/src/11-web-sources-part-1.md

 the web is composed of billions of web pages, and many are worth knowing and exploring.

-We also spend most of our time on a variety of domains.
+We also spend most of our time on a limited number of domains.
 This includes sites ending with **.com, .org, .edu**, etc.
 But remember that you've already learned how to search the web, and if you're interested in learning more about what's out there, I encourage you to add a ``:site`` operator to your web queries if you want to vary things up every once in a while.
-Remember that there about [1,500 top level domains][tld], and it can be fun to add random ones to your searches:
+Remember that there nearly [1,500 top level domains][tld], and it can be fun to add random ones to your searches:

 ```